 Vacation time and unlimited PTO — they’re meant to be something to look forward to.
-So why are they so often the source of team stress, anxiety, and dread?
+So why are they so often a source of stress?

-If you’ve ever felt overwhelmed about handing off your work before you hit the road, stressed about catching up when you get back, or anxious when another teammate marks OOO on their calendar, you’re not alone.
-Managing team vacation calendars can be challenging — especially during common vacation seasons when at least one person (probably more) will be out at any given time.
+If you’ve ever felt overwhelmed about handing off your work before you hit the road, worried about catching up when you get back, or anxious when another teammate marks OOO on their calendar, you’re not alone.
+Managing team vacation calendars can be challenging — especially during common vacation seasons when at least one person (probably more) will be unavailable.
 If teammates go weeks without overlapping, it can slow projects down and cause burnout.

 Vacation time and unlimited PTO aren’t the real culprits here though.
 (In fact, your employees are likely happier, healthier, and more productive because of them.)
 The problem typically comes from gaps in communication caused by teams over-relying on meetings.
 When meetings are the only way to share information, it’s easy for things to fall through the cracks when teammates head OOO.